 Protein is important for so many reasons.

 In addition, you need to know about the quality of your protein.
 All protein sources are made of different kinds of amino acids.
 Even though there are hundreds of different amino acids, your body uses 21 of them to synthesize protein.
 Nine of these amino acids are called essential amino acids because your body cannot make them and you need to get them through your diet.
-The others are called nonessential amino acids because your body either makes them on its own or modifies existing aminos to create them.
+The others are called nonessential amino acids because your body either makes them on its own or modifies existing amino acids to create them.

 If you’re looking to grow more muscle, or increase a missing essential amino acid, you’ll need to change your diet.
 The best way to do this is knowing which foods will give you the macros and nutrients you want and need.